Skip to main content

 • Dark mode: our dark mode is custom, and tries to make dark mode a first-class citizen.

-1. Avoiding Flashing & Laggy Scrolling: it is implemented in the standard best-practice way of creating two color palettes (associating a set of color variables for every element, for a light-mode and then automatically-generating dark mode colors by inverting & gamma-correcting), and using JS to toggle the media-query to instantly enable that color.
+1. Avoiding Flashing & Laggy Scrolling: it is implemented in the standard best-practice way of creating two color palettes (associating a set of color variables for every element, for a light-mode and then automatically-generating dark mode colors by inverting & gamma-correcting), and using JavaScript to toggle the media-query to instantly enable that color.

 Because of the changes in contrast, inverting the color scheme only mostly works.
 In particular, inline & code blocks tend to disappear.
+To fix this, we allow a small deviation from pure-monochrome to add some blue, and the source code syntax highlighting is tweaked with a few blue/purple/red colors for dark mode visibility (since there’s not any logical dark-mode equivalent of the ALGOL syntax-highlighting style).

 This avoids the common failure mode where a blog uses a dark mode library which implements the class approach correctly… but then all of their images still have blinding bright white backgrounds or overall coloration, defeating the point!
-However, one cannot just blindly invert images because many images, photographs of people especially, are garbage as ‘photo-negatives’.
+However, one also cannot just blindly invert images because many images, photographs of people especially, are garbage as ‘photo-negatives’.

 4. Three-Way Dark Mode Toggle: Many dark modes are implemented with a simple binary on/off logic stored in a cookie, ignoring browser/OS preferences, or simply defining ‘dark mode’ as the negation of the current browser/OS preference.

 This is incorrect, and leads to odd situations like a website enabling dark mode during the day, and then light mode during the night!
 Using an auto/dark/light three-way toggle means that users can force dark/light mode but also leave it on ‘auto’ to follow the browser/OS preference over the course of the day.
-This requires a UI widget and it still incurs some of the problems of an auto-only dark mode, but overall strikes the best balance between enabling dark mode unasked, user control/confusion, and avoiding dark mode at the wrong time.

 • collapsible sections: managing complexity of pages is a balancing act.
 It is good to provide all necessary code to reproduce results, but does the reader really want to look at a big block of code?
 Sometimes they always would, sometimes only a few readers interested in the gory details will want to read the code.
 Similarly, a section might go into detail on a tangential topic or provide additional justification, which most readers don’t want to plow through to continue with the main theme.
 Should the code or section be deleted?
 No. But relegating it to an appendix, or another page entirely is not satisfactory either—for code blocks particularly, one loses the literate programming aspect if code blocks are being shuffled around out of order.

-A nice solution is to simply use a little JS to implement code folding approach where sections or code blocks can be visually shrunk or collapsed, and expanded on demand by a mouse click.
+A nice solution is to simply use a little JavaScript to implement code folding approach where sections or code blocks can be visually shrunk or collapsed, and expanded on demand by a mouse click.
 Collapsed sections are specified by a HTML class (eg. <div class="collapse"></div>), and summaries of a collapsed section can be displayed, defined by another class (<div class="abstract-collapse">).
 This allows code blocks to be collapse by default where they are lengthy or distracting, and for entire regions to be collapsed & summarized, without resorting to many appendices or forcing the reader to an entirely separate page.

-• Sidenotes: one might wonder why sidenotes.js is necessary when most sidenote uses are like Tufte-CSS and use a static HTML/CSS approach, which would avoid a JS library entirely and visibly repainting the page after load?
+• Sidenotes: one might wonder why sidenotes.js is necessary when most sidenote uses are like Tufte-CSS and use a static HTML/CSS approach, which would avoid a JavaScript library entirely and visibly repainting the page after load?

 The problem is that Tufte-CSS-style sidenotes do not reflow and are solely on the right margin (wasting the considerable whitespace on the left), and depending on the implementation, may overlap, be pushed far down the page away from their, break when the browser window is too narrow or not work on smartphones/tablets at all.
 (This is fixable, Tufte-CSS’s maintainers just haven’t.)
-The JS library is able to handle all these and can handle the most difficult cases like my annotated edition of Radiance.
+The JavaScript library is able to handle all these and can handle the most difficult cases like my annotated edition of Radiance.
 (Tufte-CSS-style epigraphs, however, pose no such problems and we take the same approach of defining an HTML class & styling with CSS.)

 They are implemented in a scalable compile-time approach when the standard approach failed.

 • Redirects: static sites have trouble with redirects, as they are just static files.
 AWS 3S does not support a .htaccess-like mechanism for rewriting URLs.
-To allowing moving pages & fix broken links, I wrote Hakyll.Web.Redirect for generating simple HTML pages with redirect metadata+JS, which simply redirect from URL 1 to URL 2.
+To allowing moving pages & fix broken links, I wrote Hakyll.Web.Redirect for generating simple HTML pages with redirect metadata+JavaScript, which simply redirect from URL 1 to URL 2.
 After moving to Nginx hosting, I converted all the redirects to regular Nginx rewrite rules.

 In addition to page renames, I monitor 404 hits in Google Analytics to fix errors where possible, and Nginx logs.
-There are an astonishing number of ways to misspell Gwern.net URLs, it turns out, and I have defined >10k redirects so far (in addition to generic regexp rewrites to fix patterns of errors).
+There are an astonishing number of ways to misspell Gwern.net URLs, it turns out, and I have defined >20k redirects so far (in addition to generic regexp rewrites to fix patterns of errors).

 Appendix